open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 There are two key aspects for sampling of tracing data.
 The first is that sampling decisions can be made independently for *each* span in a trace.
 The second is that sampling decisions can be made at multiple points in the telemetry pipeline.
 For example, the sampling decision for a span at span creation time could have been to **keep** that span, while the downstream sampling decision for the *same* span at a later stage (say in an external process in the data collection pipeline) could be to **drop** it.

-For each of the above aspects, we want sampling decisions to be made in a **consistent** manner so that we can effectively reason about a trace.
+For each of the above aspects, if we don't make *consistent* sampling decisions, we will end up with traces that are unusable and don't contain a coherent set of spans because of the completely independent sampling decisions.
+Instead, we want sampling decisions to be made in a **consistent** manner so that we can effectively reason about a trace.
 This OTEP describes a mechanism to achieve such consistent sampling decisions using a mechanism called **Consistent Probability Sampling**.
-To achieve this, it proposes a mechanism for a common random value (R) and a rejection threshold (T) that is based on a participant's sampling rate.
-This proposal describes how these values should be propagated and how participants should use them to make sampling decisions.
+To achieve this, it proposes two key building blocks.
+The first is a common source of randomness (R) that is available to all participants.
+This can either be a custom value (called `rv`) or can be based on the last 7 bytes of the traceid.
+The second is a concept of a rejection threshold (T).
+This is derived directly from a participant's sampling rate.
+This proposal describes how these two values should be propagated and how participants should use them to make sampling decisions.

 This mechanism will enable creating a new set of samplers (known as Consistent Probability Samplers) that will enable trace participants to choose their own sampling rates, while still achieving consistent sampling decisions.
 This OTEP ensures that such samplers will interoperate with existing (non consistent probability) samplers.

 ## Motivation

 Customers want to express arbitrary sampling probabilities such as 1%, 10%, and 75%.
 However, the existing experimental [specification for probability sampling using TraceState](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/tracestate-probability-sampling.md) optimizes for powers of two probabilities.
 It supports non power of two sampling only using interpolation between powers of two.
-This approach is unnecessarily restrictive.
-Hence, we need an updated mechanism to support specifying any sampling probability.
+Since this approach is unnecessarily restrictive, we need an updated mechanism to support specifying any sampling probability.

-Further, there is a need for consistent sampling in the collection path (outside of the head-based sampling paths).
-To achieve consistent sampling decisions, the previous experimental spec required using a custom source of randomness (`r-value`).
+Further, there is a need for consistent sampling in the collection path, outside of the head-based sampling done at span creation time.
+To achieve consistent sampling decisions, the previous experimental spec always required using a custom source of randomness (`r-value`).
 However, in such downstream sampling decisions, it can be expensive to reference this custom value from the tracestate attribute in every span.
-To improve this, this proposal makes use of the inherent randomness in the traceID as a less expensive solution.
-However, one caveat is that the new randomness flag introduced in the W3C TraceContext Level 2 specification can potentially be reset by trace participants until they move to that Level 2 specification.
-Hence, there is need to still reference tracestate to check for the non-existence of this custom random value before relying on the traceid as the source of randomness.
+To improve it, this proposal makes use of the inherent randomness in the traceID as a less expensive solution.
+However, since we continue to support overriding this using a custom random value, there is still a need to reference `tracestate` to check if a custom random value is present before using traceid as the source of randomness.

+TODO: Since we support custom `rv` values, if downstream samplers have to anyway parse the tracestate to see if `rv` is present, then is it really less expensive as compared to always using the `rv` from tracestate?

+## Definitions

+Let's start with the definitions for the key building blocks of this proposal.

+### Sampling Probability

+This decides the percentage of spans that will be *kept*.
+Each participant can choose a different sampling probability.
+For example, if the sampling probability is 0.25, around 25% of the spans will be kept.

+### Consistent Sampling Decision

+A consistent sampling decision means that a positive sampling decision made for a particular span with probability p1 necessarily implies a positive sampling decision for any span belonging to the same trace if it is made with probability p2 >= p1.

+### Rejection Threshold

+This is a 56-bit value directly derived from the sampling probability.
+One way to think about this is that this is the number of spans that would be *dropped* out of 2^56 considered spans.
+This is an alternative to the `p` value in the previous specification.
+The `p` value is limited to powers of two, while this supports a large range of values.

+You can derive the rejection threshold from the sampling probability as follows:

+Rejection Threshold = (1 - sampling probability) * 2^56.

+For example, if the sampling probability is 100% (keep all spans), the rejection threshold would be 0.

+Similarly, if the sampling probability is 0% (drop all spans), the rejection threshold would be (1-0) * 2^56 = 72057594037927936 = 0x100000000000000.

+We refer to this rejection threshold conceptually as `T`.
+We represent it using the key `th`.
+This must be propagated in both the `tracestate` header and in the TraceState attribute of each span.

+### Random Value (R)

+A common random value (that is known or propagated to all participants) is the main ingredient that enables consistent probability sampling.
+Each participant can compare this value (R) with their rejection threshold (T) to make a consistent sampling decision across an entire trace (or even across a group of traces).

+This proposal supports two sources of randomness:

+- **A custom source of randomness**: This proposal allows for a _random_ (or pseudo-random) 56-bit value.
+We refer to this as `rv` (this was previously known as `r-value`).
+This can be generated and propagated through the `tracestate` header and the tracestate attribute in each span.
+- **Using TraceID as a source of randomness**: This proposal introduces using the last 56 bits of the `traceid` as the source of randomness.
+This can be done if the root participant knows that the `traceid` has been generated in a random or pseudo-random manner.

+### Consistent Sampling Decision Approach
+Given the above building blocks, let's look at how a participant can make consistent sampling decisions.
+For this, two values MUST be present in the `SpanContext`:

+1. The common source of randomness: the 56-bit `R` value.
+2. The rejection threshold: the 56-bit `T` value.

+If `R` >= `T`, *keep* the span, else *drop* the span.

+`T` represents the maximum threshold that was applied in all previous consistent sampling stages.
+If the current sampling stage applies a greater threshold value than any stage before, it MUST update (increase) the threshold correspondingly.

 ## Explanation
-Let's start with the definition for a consistent sampling decision.
-Consistency means that a positive sampling decision made for a particular span with probability p1 implies a positive sampling decision for any span belonging to the same trace if it is made with probability p2 >= p1.

-This proposal introduces a new value with the key `th` as an alternative to the `p` value in the previous specification.
-The `p` value is limited to powers of two, while the `th` value in this proposal supports a large range of values.

-This proposal allows for the continued expression of randomness using `r-value` as specified there using the key `r`.
-To distinguish the cases, this proposal uses the key `rv`.

-In the general case, in order to make consistent sampling decisions for the two aspects described above, two values MUST be present in the `SpanContext`:

-1. A _random_ (or pseudo-random) 56-bit value, called `R` below.
-2. A 56-bit _rejection threshold_ (or just "threshold") as expressed in the TraceState, called `T` below. `T` represents the maximum threshold that was applied in all previous consistent sampling stages.
-If the current sampling stage applies a greater threshold value than any stage before, it MUST update (increase) the threshold correspondingly.

-One way to think about _rejection threshold_ is that it is the number of spans that would be discarded out of 2^56 considered spans.
-This means that spans where `R >= T` will be kept.
+### Example

 Here is an example involving three participating operations `A`, `B`, and `C`: